Bertrandlobo/Satellite-Imagery/README.md

 # Machine_Learning_Satellite_Imagery
-Machine Learning model building using Sentinel 2 data in Python
+Implementation of different techniques to analyse and visualize Sentinal2 satellite data in Python The repository includes sentinel2 data of the Amazon rainforest and jupyter notebooks associated with it.